h2suzuki/fast_akaze/README.md

 Some techniques are excluded by intention:

- - Platform dependent code --- such as CPU affinity, thread priority, intrinsics, pragmas, …,etc.
+ - Platform dependent code --- such as CPU affinity, thread priority, intrinsics, pragmas, ...,etc.
  - Algorithm altering changes  --- such a change should first get into the original code

 ## 3. Test application
 The project contains the test application --- a small program --- to measure the performance of Fast A-KAZE code, for anyone who wishes to reproduce the test result.

 ### 3.1 Getting started
 First, clone Fast A-KAZE repository and checkout the branch of concern.